Yutaka Taniyama: Life

 Although his note is mostly enigmatic it does mention tiredness and a loss of confidence in his future.
 Taniyama's ideas had been criticized as unsubstantiated and his behavior had occasionally been deemed peculiar.
 Goro Shimura mentioned that he suffered from depression.
-Taniyama also mentioned in the note his concern that some might be harmed by his suicide and his hope that the act would not cast "a dark shadow over that person."

-About a month later, Misako Suzuki, the woman whom he was planning to marry, also committed suicide by carbon monoxide poisoning, leaving a note reading:

-"We promised each other that no matter where we went, we would never be separated.
+About a month later, Suzuki also committed suicide by gas, leaving a note reading: "We promised each other that no matter where we went, we would never be separated.
 Now that he is gone, I must go too in order to join him."

 After Taniyama's death, Goro Shimura stated that:

 He was always kind to his colleagues, especially to his juniors, and he genuinely cared about their welfare.
 He was the moral support of many of those who came into mathematical contact with him, including of course myself.
 Probably he was never conscious of this role he was playing.
 But I feel his noble generosity in this respect even more strongly now than when he was alive.
 And yet nobody was able to give him any support when he desperately needed it.
 Reflecting on this, I am overwhelmed by the bitterest grief.

-In a 2011 TED talk by English economist Tim Harford titled, "Trial, error and the God complex," Taniyama is referenced as a mathematician who was ultimately unable to prove his conjecture during his lifetime.
-Reflecting on Taniyama's work, Goro Shimura stated: